Singing Creek Educational Center’s Non-Discrimination Policy

-Singing Creek Educational Center (the Organization) is an equal opportunity employer.
-Organization policy prohibits unlawful discrimination based on race, color, gender, pregnancy, sex, childbirth or related medical conditions, religious creed, marital status, age, national origin or ancestry, physical or mental disability, medical condition including genetic characteristics, sexual orientation, gender identity, or any other consideration made unlawful by federal, state or local laws.
+1. Equal Access: SCEC is an equal opportunity employer, prohibiting unlawful discrimination based on race, color, gender, pregnancy, sexual orientation, religious creed, marital status, age, national origin or ancestry, physical or mental disability, medical condition including genetic characteristics, gender identity, or any other consideration made unlawful by federal, state or local laws.
 It also prohibits discrimination based on a perception that an employee or applicant has any of those characteristics, or is associated with a person who has or is perceived as having any of those characteristics.

 Likewise, SCEC provides equal access for all children, regardless of their race, ethnicity, religion, gender, national origin, age, disability, or any other protected characteristic.
 Discrimination will not be tolerated in hiring practices, program enrollment, or participation.

 2. Non-Discrimination: SCEC encourages free and open communication between staff and management when alleged discrimination complaints surface.
 Discrimination includes unequal treatment, exclusion, or any action that negatively impacts a person based on their protected characteristics.

 Anyone who believes he/she has observed or been subjected to any form of unlawful discrimination should notify his/her supervisor, the Program Manager or another member of management (including the Executive Director).
 The complaint should be specific and should include the names of the individuals involved and the names of any witnesses.

 3. Harassment Prevention: SCEC is committed to preventing and addressing any form of harassment, whether verbal, physical, or written, that is based on protected characteristics.
 Harassment of children, families, volunteers, or staff will not be tolerated.